robin-ochieng/retro-data-model/docs/FEATURES.md

 - Data persistence and autosave
 	- Supabase‑backed persistence with idempotent upserts to sheet_blobs per step.
-	- Transparent autosave across wizard steps with save‑time indicator.
+	- Transparent autosave across wizard steps with debounced saves and a “Saved hh:mm:ss” indicator per tab.
+	- Array‑backed tables follow a consistent pattern on save: delete by submission_id then bulk insert current rows (chunking supported).
 	- Bulk ingestion via Paste from Excel (TSV/CSV) with header detection, tolerant numeric parsing, and chunked saves for large payloads.
 	- Excel export scaffolding for downstream reporting.
 	- Excel templates available under Resources for standardized inputs.
+	- Resilient upsert: if the database lacks the composite unique/primary key on sheet_blobs, the app falls back to update‑then‑insert to ensure autosave never blocks.

 - Security and routing
 	- Authentication via Supabase session; gated access with ProtectedRoute.